Ossenbrugge/Starmap/README_MONTYDB.md

-# Starmap MontyDB Migration Guide
+# Starmap MontyDB Enhanced Features Guide

+> **📚 Documentation Guide**
+> - For **Quick Start and User Guide**: See [README.md](README.md)
+> - For **Technical Architecture**: See [README_V2.md](README_V2.md)
+> - For **MontyDB Features**: This document

 ## Overview

-This guide documents the migration of the Starmap application from CSV/JSON file-based data storage to a MontyDB embedded database system.
-This migration provides significant performance improvements, better data integrity, and enhanced scalability for managing stellar data.
+This guide documents the MontyDB enhanced features available in the Starmap application.
+MontyDB provides optional advanced database capabilities on top of the base JSON storage system, offering significant performance improvements, better data integrity, and enhanced scalability for managing stellar data.

+**Note**: MontyDB features are now integrated into the main `app.py` and automatically enabled when MontyDB dependencies are available.
+The application gracefully falls back to JSON-based storage if MontyDB is not available.

 ## Key Improvements